NBISweden/workshop-r/README.md

 git push origin
 ```

-If you are not added as a collaborator, first fork this repo to your account, then clone it locally, make changes, commit, push to your repo, then submit a pull request to this repo.
+If you are not added as a collaborator, first fork this repo to your account, then clone it locally, make changes, commit, push to your repo, then submit a pull request to this repo/master branch.

 :exclamation: When updating repo for a new course, change `output_dir: XXXX` in `_site.yml` as the first thing, so that old rendered files are not overwritten.